cosmic-lang/cosmic/docs/basics.md

 - Bitwise Operators
   - &   : Bitwise AND
   - |   : Bitwise OR
-  - |^  : Bitwise XOR
+  - ^  : Bitwise XOR
   - ~   : Bitwise Negation
 - Type Symbols
   - type | type     : Union
   - !type           : Type or error
-  - ?type           : Optinal type
+  - ?type           : Type or void
   - *type           : Raw Pointer
   - []type          : Slice, which is a pointer and a length
   - &type           : Let Reference